AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### When are users required to sign in when using the Embed SDK?

-The Embed SDK supports configurable authentication behavior through the `loginMode` parameter.

-When using `loginMode: "delayed"`, users can begin editing without signing in.
-Users are prompted to authenticate only when performing actions that require authentication, such as saving, exporting, or accessing premium features.

-This approach helps reduce friction and is commonly used in partner integrations.
+Authentication timing is controlled with the `loginMode` parameter during SDK initialization.
+With `loginMode: "delayed"`, users can start editing without signing in and are prompted to authenticate only when an action requires it (for example, saving, exporting, or accessing premium features).
+That pattern reduces friction and is common in partner integrations.

+For more details, see `loginMode` in the [Initialize SDK Reference](../../../reference/initialize/index.md#configparams).

 ### Is there a Terms of Use or consent flow during login?

 Yes.
-The first time users authenticate, they must accept Adobe’s Terms of Use and Privacy Policy before proceeding.

-This applies regardless of the configured login mode.

-For certain workflows, such as Edit Image, you can configure the `inlineTOUConsent` option to control whether consent is displayed inline within the experience.
+The first time users authenticate, they must accept Adobe’s Terms of Use and Privacy Policy before proceeding, regardless of `loginMode`.
+For supported workflows (such as Edit Image), you can use the `inlineTOUConsent` option to show that consent inline in the embedded experience instead of only at login.

 ### How long do user sessions last?

-The Embed SDK relies on Adobe Identity Management System (IMS) for session management.

-- IMS sessions typically persist for up to 14 days
-- The SDK uses short-lived client tokens (approximately 5 minutes)

-Users are not required to sign in again while their IMS session remains active.
+Session length follows the user’s Adobe account: sign-in typically stays valid for up to 14 days, while the SDK uses short-lived client tokens (about 5 minutes).
+Users are not asked to sign in again until that Adobe account session ends.

 ### Who manages user accounts and authentication?

-User accounts and authentication are managed by Adobe through Adobe Identity Management System (IMS).

-Your application does not need to manage user credentials for Adobe Express functionality.
-Users can sign in using any valid Adobe account, including accounts created outside of your application.
+Adobe manages sign-in for Express through the user’s Adobe account.
+Your application does not store Adobe credentials; users can use any valid Adobe account, including one they created outside your app.

 <HorizontalLine />